vykuang/nba-stats-streamlit/docs/docker.md

 How would streamlit know that the data has been fetched and processed for modelling?
 Base it off of the response from original `POST`: `fetch` receives response from `transform`, which informs the response back to streamlit

 Does streamlit itself need to be in a flask framework???
+No. Just use it to POST and then look for the results once it receives a reply

 ## Execution